There are some trick plays in football that an offense can attempt in the hopes of executing a big play.

 The goal is for the outside receiver to be 2-3 yards away from the receiver making the Hook route just as they're catching the ball.

 Once the receiver catches the pass, they'll quickly fake turning upfield to gain more yardage.
-They'll then pitch the ball to the other receiver.
+They'll then pitch the ball (lateral pass) to the other receiver.

 The Hook receiver should aim the pitch so that it leads the receiver forward in the direction they're already running.